Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 If the kernel bank index is ambiguous then ``kernel.group_id()`` returns the last memory bank index in the list it maintains.
 This is the case when the kernel has multiple CU with different connectivity for that argument.
-For example, let's assume a kernel argument (argument 0) is connected to memory bank 0, 1, 2 (for 3 CUs), then kernel.group_id(0) will return the last index from the group {0,1,2}, i.e. 2.
+For example, let's assume a kernel argument (argument 0) is connected to memory bank 0, 1, 2 (for 3 CUs), then ``kernel.group_id(0)`` will return the last index from the group {0,1,2}, i.e. 2.
 As a result the buffer is created on the memory bank 2, so the buffer cannot be used for the CU0 and CU1.

-However, if the kernel object is created for a specific CU (by using the ``{kernel_name:{cu_name(s)}}`` for xrt::kernel consturctor) then the user can use their desired CU as they create in the host code.
+However, in the above situation, the user can always create 3 distinct kernel objects corresponds to 3 CUs (by using the ``{kernel_name:{cu_name(s)}}`` for xrt::kernel constructor) to execute the CUs by separate ``xrt::kernel`` objects.

 Executing the kernel
 ~~~~~~~~~~~~~~~~~~~~

-Execution of the kernel is associated with a **Run** handle (or object).
+Execution of the kernel is associated with a **Run** object.
 The kernel can be executed by the ``xrt::kernel::operator()`` that takes all the kernel arguments in order.
 The kernel execution API returns a run object corresponding to the execution.

 .. code:: c++
       :number-lines: 50